12 November 2017

 Just before the weather turned I hiked up Crown Mountain.
 It’s behind Grouse, you can see it from Richmond.
 It’s beautiful up there and it’s not far.

 About forty minutes into my hike a park warden came my way.
 He saw me heading out when he was heading in.
 And who knows maybe he’s also a volunteer with North Shore Rescue.
 So he told me that they were removing all the trail markers and that it would be dark in two hours.
 Basically, he was telling me to go home.
-I knew it wouldn’t be dark for four hours but since this was my first hike of the season it rattled me a bit, especially since I knew I wouldn’t be back much before dark.
-And being rattled probably proved to be a bit of a distraction, when I should have simply enjoyed being out.
+I knew it wouldn’t be dark for four hours but since this was my first hike of the season it rattled me a bit (even though I’d done this hike before), especially since I knew I wouldn’t be back much before dark.
+And being rattled proved to be a distraction, when I should have simply enjoyed being out.

 There have been Sundays when I have worried about whether I would have something to say.
 It’s terrifying to be up here when you think you have nothing to say.
 It’s a lot worse than having something to say you think your listeners may disagree with.